 - Project management of biodiversity studies related to the Pre-Feasibility and Feasibility stages of the Glencore-Xstrata Zanaga iron ore mining project, including management of: ecological baseline field-surveys; compilation of sensitivity analyses relating mine/rail/port impacts on biodiversity; initial assessment of impact mitigation hierarchy and biodiversity offset planning; establishing a pilot bushmeat study; and developing wildlife/habitat impact monitoring programmes (Republic of Congo).

 - Development of model Terms of Reference protocols to establish EIA and SEA best practice, focusing on direct/indirect impacts on biodiversity from major industrial developments (Gabon).

-- Co-Author of the ‘BBOP Standard on Biodiversity Offsets’, Chair of the BBOP Assurance Working Group, development of assurance evaluation & verification protocols, trialling with BBOP pilot sites (Global).
+- Co-Author/Lead Consultant engaged to develop the ‘BBOP Standard on Biodiversity Offsets’, Chair of the BBOP Assurance Working Group, development of assurance evaluation & verification protocols, trialling with BBOP pilot sites (Global).

 - Principal consultant leading an independent review & evaluation of various Ugandan oil development EIAs, to assess progress made in addressing biodiversity and wider environmental impacts (follow-up to my 2006 review); recommendations for additional improvement and capacity building (Uganda).